GuinnBaileyK/cs102-F2020-lab1-kellan/learning-objectives/mathematical-communication.md

     as a Python program, a learner will correctly describe its properties, demonstrate and verify those properties through testing, and explain how it is similar to and different from other discrete structures.
-  - Given the opportunity to input, store, and output a type of data, a learner will pick the correct discrete structure (e.g., a number, set, sequence, dictionary, or tree) and then:
-    - Implement it and integrate it into a correct, well-tested, and well-documented Python program consisting of between one hundred and five hundred lines of code.
-    - Use formal and precise mathematical language to correctly describe the representation, behavior, and limitations of the type of data.

-- **Data Analysis**:
-  - Given a set of textual, numerical, categorical, and/or binary data, the learner will implement, use, and evaluate:
-    - An appropriate statistical technique, as a Python function, to summarize and analyze the data.
-    - An appropriate visualization technique, as a Python function, that can create graphs and diagrams that highlight the salient properties of the data set.
-    - An appropriate data transmission method, as a Python function, that can transform the data into any format required by any external tools.

 - **Mathematical Functions**: